 Next, it amazes me that, while there are many organizations that require prospective employees to be screened for drug use, even with the direct access to controlled substances that most dental offices have, drug testing is not normally part of pre-employment screening.
 It should be.
 It makes no sense that I can’t get a job working for UPS or FedEx without a drug test, but I can work in most dental offices without one.
 And unlike UPS, you have prescription pads readily available.

 Let’s talk about references.
 Speaking with “character references,” unless you know them personally, is a complete waste of time.
 Even the most despicable people imaginable have a fan club of three or four people who will say nice things about them.
 The only people who I am interested in speaking with are coincidentally those in the best position to tell me what kind of employee an applicant will make — former employers.

 When checking with former employers (and when verifying other information like education) eschew any phone number provided by an applicant.
 We have seen many cases where doctors thought they were speaking to former employers, finding out much later that it was actually a friend of the applicant pretending.
 So when verifying past experience or a credential, locate the phone number independently so that you know with whom you are speaking.

-Now that you are speaking with the right person let’s consider what you should ask.
+Now that you are speaking with the right person let’s consider what you should ask to avoid the biggest hiring mistake of your life.
 What you are protecting against is the “undisclosed job” that the applicant wants to conceal.
 This job can be hidden either by covering it with non-employment (“home with children,” “traveling through Europe,” etc.) or by “stretching” the dates of other employment to cover what they want to hide.